The Enterprise Agreement (see related resources) provides for three types of employment:

 Personal classifications are subject to demonstrating professional skillset and responsibilities required for the position, and needs approval from the Prime Minister.

-A parliamentarian seeking a personal classification for an employee should write to the Minister for Finance in the first instance.
+A parliamentarian seeking a personal classification for an employee should write to the Special Minister of State in the first instance.
 If you are an Opposition Office Holder, Shadow Minister or member of a minority party, this will need to come through the Leader of the Opposition.

 Personal classifications are attached to an individual and positions revert to their substantive classification when the individual transfers positions or leaves employment.

 Departmental Liaison Officers

 A Minister or Assistant Minister may, by arrangement with their departmental Secretary, appoint a Departmental Liaison Officer (DLO).
 The usual classification for a DLO is between Australian Public Service Level 5 and Executive Level 2.
 The number of DLOs in an office is set by the Prime Minister.
 All costs of these employees are covered by the portfolio department.

 MOP(S) Act employees may be appointed at any salary point within their classification when they commence employment.
 Salary classification and rates are outlined in the Enterprise Agreement and classification structures guidance (see related resources).